ebnerlena/advanced_multivariate_analysis/notes.md

 ## Local Polynomial Regression

-- the best prediction of the dependent variable Y given that predicting variable X takes the known value x it the conditional expectation of Y given that X = x -> m(x) = E(Y|X=x)
+- the best prediction of the dependent variable Y given that predicting variable X takes the known value x is the conditional expectation of Y given that X = x -> m(x) = E(Y|X=x)
 - simple linear regression: y = β0 + β1x + ε
 - where betas are unknown parameters
 - nonparametric regression model: yi = m(xi) + εi